cantaloupe-project/cantaloupe/README.md

 #### Prefix and Suffix

-The `HttpResolver.url_prefix` and `url_suffix` configuration options are optional and intended to make URLs shorter, more stable, and hide potentially sensitive information.
+The `HttpResolver.url_prefix` and `url_suffix` configuration options are optional and intended to make URLs shorter, more stable, and hide sensitive information.
 For example, with these options set as such:

     HttpResolver.url_prefix = http://example.org/images/
     HttpResolver.url_suffix =